kritika2812/MLOPS_task3/README.md

-That's you automate machine learning models.
+That's how you automate machine learning models.